jeffknerr/mytrilog/README.md

 Still to do:
 - finish writing the README
-x change master to main in git repo
 - add more to the Stats page
-- add YTD graph and stats
 - add unit testing!!
 - full code review...
 - write script to populate db with good fake data